 Students in the department are supported by teaching assistantships, graduate school fellowships and on grants from the NIH and the American Heart Association.

-- The department has five tenure-track faculty and ten Ph.D students.
+- The department has eight research faculty and 14 pre and postdoctoral trainees.

 - There are three core areas of current research that faculty have notable skills, funding and focus.
 These areas include: